0xC0000054/sc4-more-building-styles/README.md

 `DebugActiveStyles` writes the currently enabled style IDs to the plugin's log file.

+## SC4MoreBuildingStyles INI File

+This file contains two settings that control whether the growable building style debug logging code will write to the plugin's log file.
+It is recommended that you only enable these options for experimentation.
+They will slow down your game and quickly produce a large log file.

+As an example from one of my tests, a 22 second run with both options enabled produced a ~2 MB log file with ~15,500 lines.

 ## For DLL Modders

 ### Style Changed Message